 Errors in filing your tax return can come under the CRA’s scrutiny.
 If you’ve forgotten to add information or made mistakes while entering or calculating numbers, you will receive a Notice of Assessment.
 You can then make the necessary changes following which the CRA will send you a Notice of Reassessment acknowledging the changes or explaining why it did not accept the changes.

-Our Public Business Accountants, professional tax planning specialist can be counted on to avoid mistakes on personal income tax returns.
+Our Chartered Professional Accountants and professional tax planning specialist can be counted on to avoid mistakes on personal income tax returns.
 You don’t have to let tax worries creep in before, during or after filing your returns.
 You can get done with it once and sit back until the next tax season.

 Don’t have an income?
 You should still file a return.

 Some of the government’s tax benefits apply to Canadians regardless of their employment status.
 So, even if you’ve not earned an income or you’re between jobs, you should absolutely file a return.

 If you would rather not file your taxes, you’ll be missing out on the tax benefits that you can legally claim.
 The monthly and one-time payments will make a difference and help you sustain a dignified lifestyle as you search for a new job.

 Filing zero income tax returns isn’t a useless exercise.
 Some of our clients have successfully claimed thousands in benefits during sustained periods of unemployment.

 We share a few things in common with sought-after tax professionals in Alberta.
 We do your tax planning and accuracy is ingrained in our services.

 We’re also different in some ways – here’s how: